radioclubjp/radioclubjp.github.io/_posts/2025-03-26-signature.markdown

 ### Iterated analyzing map

-Much like the associativity of multiplication makes product expressions like $abcd$ well defined without worrying about where to put the brackets, even though the product operation is binary, the dual associativity property described above lets us obtain an iterated map $U^n : E_M \to E_M^{\otimes n + 1}$ in a natural way.
+Much like the associativity of multiplication ensures that product expressions like $abcd$ well defined without worrying about where to put the brackets, even though the product operation is binary, the dual associativity property described above lets us obtain an iterated map $U^n : E_M \to E_M^{\otimes n + 1}$ in a natural way.
 It is defined recursively as follows

 $$
 \begin{align*}